Frequently Asked Questions

 If you live abroad, you may be required to come to the United States 2-3 times.

-How do you find Egg Donors and Surrogates?
+How do you find egg donors and surrogates?

 How many embryos should we transfer?

-Current guidance is to transfer one embryo for every one child desired.
+The current recommendation is to transfer one embryo for every one child desired.
 While the pregnancy rate for a single embryo transfer (SET) is 38-50%, the likelihood of multiple births is less than 1%.
 When two embryos are transferred (DET), the pregnancy rate is only increased to 47-60%, while the likelihood of multiple births jumps to near 30%.
 It is recommended to only transfer the number of embryos of live births desired and repeat transfer on the next IVF cycle if implantation does not happen.

 What are our options for embryos we do not use?